-Community concern expressed through the engagement process was overwhelmingly about traffic, pedestrian activity and the supply of parking.
-The bulk of staff analysis focused on these aspects of the proposal in consultation with the Development Engineer and Traffic Management staff.
+Community concern expressed through the engagement process was primarily focussed on traffic, pedestrian activity and the supply of parking.
+The bulk of staff analysis focused on these aspects of the proposal in consultation with the Development Engineer and HRM Traffic Management.

-Child care centres rely heavily on pick up and drop off cycles of parents unloading and loading children from vehicles.
-Pedestrian activity between vehicle and building are a primary safety concern as noted in policy 3.20.1 (e) which states "vehicular access to and egress from the child care centre and pedestrian movement shall be accommodated in a manner which encourages safety."
+Child care centres rely heavily on unloading and loading children from vehicles.
+Pedestrian activity between vehicles and the buildings are a primary safety concern as noted in Implementation Policy 3.20.1 (e): "vehicular access to and egress from the child care centre and pedestrian movement shall be accommodated in a manner which encourages safety."